The 2021 Request for Proposals is now open until 25 April 2020.

 - Clarity and importance of the knowledge gaps that the research will fill and how the results will build on existing work

 - “Readiness for application” of the eventual research findings (translational research proposals).

 - Future implications of the research findings for both theory and the originally identified managerial problem (theory building proposals).

-- The Research Agreement will be mailed to the grants administrator at the university/ institution following notification of the award.
+- The Research Agreement will be sent to the grant administrator at the university/institution following notification of the award.